nycmeshnet/nodogsplash/README.md

 # nodogsplash

 NYC Mesh splash page.
-Currently does not work with NanoStation NSM5XW!
+This is old documentation.
+The splash is now part of our firmware and doesn't need to be installed separately.
+These instructions are for adding to a qMp or plain OpenWrt install.

 The files live here on the router: